chmod Recursive: Change File & Directory Permissions Recursively

 Introduction

-Multi-user systems, such as Linux, require setting up and managing file permissions that ensure only authorized users have access to files they are supposed to.
+Multi-user systems, such as Linux, require setting up and managing file permissions that ensure only authorized users have access to the relevant files.
+The chmod command allows you to change a single file's permission or change permissions recursively to configure multiple files and subdirectories with a single command.

 Prerequisites